William W. McGuire

-William McGuire (born 1948) is an American healthcare executive best known for his tenure as chairman and chief executive officer of UnitedHealth Group from 1991 until his resignation in 2006, while under investigation for securities fraud, for which he would later settle out of court.
+William McGuire (born 1948) is an American healthcare executive best known for his tenure as chairman and chief executive officer of UnitedHealth Group from 1991 until his resignation in 2006.
+He resigned while under investigation for securities fraud, for which he would later settle out of court.
 He also owns Minnesota United FC, Minnesota's professional soccer team.

 Personal life

-McGuire's career at UnitedHealth began in November 1988 when he joined UnitedHealthcare as an executive vice president.
+McGuire's career at UnitedHealth began in November 1988, when he joined UnitedHealthcare as an executive vice president.
 He played a significant role in the company's growth, particularly after the acquisition of Peak Health Plan, where he served as president and chief operating officer.
 His rapid ascent within the company saw him appointed to the board of directors in May 1989, becoming chief operating officer, and later assuming the roles of president, CEO, and chairman of the board by February and May 1991, respectively.